 There are two easy ways to cook peppers.
-In the oven, or on the grill.
-Both methods work great, but we generally prefer to do ours on the grill, so we don’t heat up our house.
+In the oven or on the grill.
+Both methods work great, but we generally prefer to do ours on the grill so we don’t heat up our house.

-To roast the peppers in the oven, preheat oven to 450 degrees.
-Wash peppers and place directly on racks in preheated oven.
-Roast 5-10 minutes, flipping them over halfway through with tongs, until the skin of the peppers is starting to brown and pull away from the flesh.
+To roast the peppers in the oven, preheat the oven to 450 degrees.
+Wash peppers and place them directly on racks in preheated oven.
+Roast for 5-10 minutes, flipping them over halfway through with tongs, until the skin of the peppers is starting to brown and pull away from the flesh.
 Remove using tongs and place in a large bowl.

-To roast the peppers on the grill, preheat grill to 450 degrees.
-Wash peppers and place directly on the grill grates.
-Roasting time on the grill can take 10-15 minutes, until the skin of the peppers is starting to brown.
+To roast the peppers on the grill, preheat the grill to 450 degrees.
+Wash peppers and place them directly on the grill grates.
+Roasting time on the grill can take 10-15 minutes until the peppers’ skin starts to brown.

 Place warm and roasted chilies into a large bowl, and cover with a clean towel.
 Allow them to “steam” in the bowl for 30 minutes to an hour.
 This will help the skins come off easily.

-Remove skins, stems and seeds from peppers.
+Remove skins, stems, and seeds from peppers.